Topics and Subtopics.

 Read More »

-In the battle to come to a conclusion on climate science there are a number of hurdles to clear.
-Most people just give up and decide to believe whoever they prefer to believe.
+Genuine sceptics, as opposed to deniers, keep looking for answers, and in the battle to come to a conclusion on climate science there are a number of hurdles to clear.
+I feel most people just give up and decide to believe whoever they prefer to believe.

 Read More »